lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 This is a certificate for the OCSP delegated response that signed the OCSP response example below.

-The the key pair for the OCSP Responder certificate is the "testECCP384" key from {{!RFC9500}}, section 2.3.
+The key pair for the OCSP Responder certificate is the "testECCP384" key from {{!RFC9500}}, section 2.3.

 ~~~